davidtchiu/davidtchiu.github.io/teaching/cs161/lab4.guessing/index.md

   - If the user's guess is wrong, then you need to tell the user whether their guess needs to be "higher" or "lower".

   - Double-check that your program works by playing multiple games.
 (You can peek inside the object to see what the secret number actually is).
-If there is ever any behavior that seems wrong, stop and figure out what caused that!
+If there is ever any behavior that seems wrong, stop and try to figure out what caused that!

 #### Part 2: Upgrading the Game